-There are a number of existing programs, including housing and energy assistance programs, in which income eligibility is equivalent to, or stricter than, that of ILSFA or where affordable housing is strictly defined, such as the Low-Income Home Energy Assistance Program (LIHEAP), the Illinois Housing Weatherization Assistance Program (IHWAP), the U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers, Project-Based Rental Assistance (for multifamily), income-eligible multifamily energy efficiency, or tax-subsidized multifamily programs.
+(IHWAP), the U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers, Project-Based Rental Assistance (for multifamilymulti-family), income-eligible multifamilymulti-family energy efficiency, or tax-subsidized multifamilymulti-family programs.
 Households that participate in these programs automatically qualify for ILSFA upon validation by the Program Administrator.
 The following table shows the currently qualifying third-party programs and the required documentation the Approved Vendor will collect for verification.

 TABLE.
 6.1.
-QUALI FYING THI RD-PARTY P ROGRAM DOCUMEN TATION FOR VERIFICATION
+QUALIFYING THIRD-PARTY PROGRAM DOCUMENTATION FOR VERIFICATION

-Qualifying Program Supporting Docume Verification Level Supplemental Nutrition Assistance Program (SNAP) DEARS Hinels Department of Human Services Award Letter from Illinois Department of Human Services or SNAP card that includes recipient's name Household Low-Income Home Energy Assistance Program (LIHEAP) Illinois Department of Commerce & Economic Opportunity LIHEAP Award Letter from the household's local Community Action Agency or valid utility bill showing LIHEAP grant Household Illinois Housing Weatherization Assistance Program (IHWAP) Illinois Department of Commercee & Economic Opportunity IHWAP Award Letter from household's local Community Action Agency Household Medicaid HEALTHOUSE BEAATMENT OF Healthcare and Family Services Healthcare and Family Services December 2000 Healthcare and Family Services Benefit letter from the Illinois Department of Healthcare and Family Services or the Illinois Department of Human Services OR Individual
+Qualifying Program Supporting Documentation Verification Level Supplemental Nutrition Assistance Program (SNAP) Illinois Department of Human Services Award Letter from Illinois Department of Human Services or SNAP card that includes recipient's name Household Low-Income Home Energy Assistance Program (LIHEAP) Illinois Department of Commerce & Economic Opportunity LIHEAP Award Letter from the household's local Community Action Agency or valid utility bill showing LIHEAP grant Household Illinois Housing Weatherization Assistance Program (IHWAP) Illinois Department of Commercee & Economic Opportunity IHWAP Award Letter from household's local Community Action Agency Household Medicaid HERS RUSS SUMMERT OF Healthcare and Family Services Benefit letter from the Illinois Department of Healthcare and Family Services or the Illinois Department of Human Services OR Individual In the second se Medical Card (front and back of the Medical Card issued within the last 12 months) Aid to the Aged, Blind, and Disabled (AABD) Award Letter from Illinois Department of Human Services Individual

-<image/> Medical Card (front and back of the Medical Card issued within the last 12 months) Aid to the Aged, Blind, and Disabled (AABD) Mineis Department of Human Services Award Letter from Illinois Department of Human Services Individual Temporary Assistance for Needy Families (TANF) Hinois Department of Human Services Award Letter from Illinois Department of Human Services Individual U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers OF BARANDEVELOR HUD Award Letter or current statement Household U.S. Department of Housing and Urban Development (HUD) Project-Based Rental Assistance OR OF WENT OF HUD Award Letter or current statement Household Income-Eligible Multifamily Energy Efficiency Programs Ameren Allier ell Comed AN EXELON COMPANY Comed AN EXELON COMPANY Eligibility based on qualified census tracts where 50% or more households are 80% or below AMI All building tenants
+Temporary Assistance for Needy Families (TANF) Mineis Department of Human Services Award Letter from Illinois Department of Human Services Individual U.S. Department of Housing and Urban Development (HUD) Project-Based Vouchers ON DEAELOR OF OR THE PART HUD Award Letter or current statement Household U.S. Department of Housing and Urban Development (HUD) Project-Based Rental Assistance WINDEAF OGAR HUD Award Letter or current statement Household Income-Eligible MultifamilyMulti-family Energy Efficiency Programs Ameren Conference An exelon company An exelon company Eligibility based on qualified census tracts where 50% or more households are 80% or below AMI All building tenants Tax-Subsidized MultifamilyMulti-family Programs National LOW INCOME HOUSING COALITION National Housing Preservation Database Report, exported data, or screenshot of the National Housing Database subsidies for that building All building tenants Illinois Affordable Housing Act FY 2019 Fair Market Rent Documentation System Household

-Tax-Subsidized Multifamily Programs National LOW INCOME HOUSING COALITION National Housing Preservation Database Report, exported data, or screenshot of the National Housing Database subsidies for that building All building tenants Illinois Affordable Housing Act FY 2019 Fair Market Rent Documentation System Household
+Due to the fact that the 200% federal poverty level (FPL) income guidelines of LIHEAP and IHWAP sometimes fall above the 80% AMI used by ILSFA, some households that are of a certain size and in particular counties may need

-Due to the fact that the 200% federal poverty level (FPL) income guidelines of LIHEAP and IHWAP sometimes fall above the 80% AMI used by ILSFA, some households that are of a certain size and in particular counties may need additional follow-up to ensure that they are income-eligible.
-The Program Administrator will still accept proof of LIHEAP or IHWAP approval as documentation of income eligibility, but with additional verification with DCEO-to confirm household income eligibility to reduce inconvenience to the participant or the Approved Vendor.
-Vendors can see in what circumstances additional verification may be needed by referencing the highlighted incomes in this document.For households with five or more members, counties not noted as "HUD Metro FMR" on the Maximum Income table might require additional review.
+© ILLINOIS POWER AGENCY 2024 2025 additional follow-up to ensure that they are income-eligible.
+The Program Administrator will still accept proof of LIHEAP or IHWAP approval as documentation of income eligibility, but with additional verification to confirm household income eligibility to reduce inconvenience to the participant or the Approved Vendor.
+For households with $\frac{1}{2}$ or more members, counties not noted as "HUD Metro FMR," on the Maximum Income table might require additional review.